patohdzs/amazon-carbon-prices/readme.txt

-MPC text, Table 12, B.1, Table 21,22 needs to be fixed
+MPC text, Table 12, B.1 needs to be checked

-TFFF